vitwit/JS-SDKGen/README.md

 | `--requiredHeaders` | `-r`  | requirdHeaders params will berequired to pass when initiate the sdk class on frontend        |
 | `--optionalHeaders` | `-o`  |                                                                                              |

-any other parameter passed will be added to configs.headers which will be passed to axios instance.
+Any other parameters passed will be added to configs.headers which will be passed to axios instance.
 All the headers will be used as default headers for every request.

 ```js //usage
 const mySDK = new MySDK({